kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ### Upgrade / Downgrade Strategy

 **Upgrade**: Controller-first.
-Upgrade external-attacher (with feature gate enabled), then upgrade nodes incrementally.
-The controller is ready to process annotations before nodes start producing them.
+Enable the feature gate on kube-apiserver, upgrade external-attacher (with feature gate enabled), then upgrade nodes incrementally.
+The controller is ready to process `DriverRegistrations` entries before nodes start producing them.
 No coordination beyond ordering is required.

 **Downgrade**: Reverse order.
 Downgrade nodes first (they revert to the default `NodeGetInfo` flow), then downgrade external-attacher.
 Existing `CSINode` objects remain valid throughout.